Tag Archives: article

 Transformation Gradual growth in holiness; a lifelong process.
 Metamorphoō (Transfigured/Changed)

-Do you see the distinction Paul makes in Titus 3:5 between the “washing” and the “renewal” as two sides of the same coin, or would you like to dive deeper into the Greek terminology behind those specific words?
+Notice the distinction Paul makes in Titus 3:5 between the “washing” and the “renewal” as two sides of the same coin.

 Cautions of Prioritizing Rigid Logical Biblical Systems